Seahawks rookies take to Lake Washington for team-building exercise

-RENTON — For one day, at least, Pete Carroll was leading the ship.
+RENTON — For one day, at least, Pete Carroll was literally leading the ship.

 OK, actually, it was a canoe.

-And Carroll was getting some help Tuesday afternoon from members of the Muckleshoot Indian Tribe in leading some of the Seahawks rookie class out onto the waters of Lake Washington behind the team’s VMAC practice facility.
+And Carroll was getting some help Tuesday afternoon from members of the Muckleshoot Indian Tribe in leading some of the Seahawks rookie class on Lake Washington behind the team’s practice facility.

 But the broader point Carroll was trying to make as the Seahawks held a team-bonding activity, taking a few group canoe rides, is that he’s there with them, and that nothing big can be accomplished unless they all work together.